yuhan16/MPC-test/README.md

 # MPC-test
 A repository for lab code test written by Matlab.

 This repository seeks to address the robot contact optimization problem with complementarity constraints based on the idea of MPC.
 The problem itself can be formulated as an QPCC, and currently the big M method is proposed to solve it with a simple 1D robot model.

+Two documents illustrate the problem formulation principle and code specification.

-The current solver is Gurobi 8.0.
+The solver used here is Gurobi 8.0.
+For more details please check http://www.gurobi.com/

 ## Modification: